U.S. Route 29 in Alabama: Tuskegee to the Georgia state line

-Though independent of I-85, US 29 has intersections with some relatively important roads leading to it, first among them Andrews Road (unmarked Lee CR 799) which leads I‑85 at Exit 66 as well as a Walmart Distribution Center, then crosses Lee CR 177.
-The road briefly turns east, then curves towards the northeast.
-At the terminus of Lee CR 390, it turns north-northeast and runs under a power line right-of-way.
-Lee CR 266 branches off to the northwest, while US 29 branches off to the northeast, then the road intersects Lee CR 270.
-From there the road curves north-northeast, then crosses an abandoned railroad line between the intersections of Lee CRs 268 and 271, and later runs through a wooded area where it crosses the Lee-Chambers County line where West Point Parkway becomes the Millard Fuller Memorial Highway.
-North of this border, it starts to make a slight curve to the northeast, where it encounters a 354 ft multiplex with Chambers CR 388, the western end of which leads to I-85 at Exit 70.
+Though independent of I-85, US 29 has intersections with some relatively important roads leading to it, first among them Andrews Road (unmarked CR 799) which leads I‑85 at exit 66 as well as a Walmart distribution center, then crosses CR 177.
+The road briefly turns east then curves toward the northeast.
+At the terminus of CR 390, it turns north-northeast and runs under a powerline right-of-way.
+CR 266 branches off to the northwest, while US 29 branches off to the northeast, then the road intersects CR 270.
+From there, the road curves north-northeast, then crosses an abandoned railroad line between the intersections of CR 268 and CR 271, and later runs through a wooded area where it crosses the Lee–Chambers county line where West Point Parkway becomes the Millard Fuller Memorial Highway.
+North of this border, it starts to make a slight curve to the northeast, where it encounters a 354 ft multiplex with CR 388, the western end of which leads to I-85 at exit 70.

-The road officially enters the City of Valley approximately 0.3 mi southwest of the intersection with Ben Brown Road.
-After the intersection with Judge Brown Road, the road gradually widens from two to four lanes as it crosses the Duwayne Bridges Bridge, and then after the intersection with Fairfax Bypass, becomes a divided highway.
+The road officially enters the city of Valley approximately 0.3 mi southwest of the intersection with Ben Brown Road.
+After the intersection with Judge Brown Road, the road gradually widens from two to four lanes as it crosses the Duwayne Bridges Bridge and then, after the intersection with Fairfax Bypass, becomes a divided highway.
 From there, the road winds through the former community of Fairfax.
 The road cuts through a portion of the historic district named for that community.
-After leaving that district at the intersection with Cusseta Road and River Road, the divider ends at a street named "Boulevard" but the road remains four-lanes wide as it begins to flank the Chattahoochee Valley Railroad Trail.
+After leaving that district at the intersection with Cusseta and River roads, the divider ends at a street named "Boulevard" but the road remains four-lanes wide as it begins to flank the Chattahoochee Valley Railroad Trail.
 It also gains a continuous center left-turn lane, which it possesses almost throughout the rest of the state.